XML data binding: Difficulties

-Since XML is inherently sequential and objects are (usually) not, XML data binding mappings often have difficulty preserving all the information in an XML document.
-Specifically, information like comments, XML entity references, and sibling order may fail to be preserved in the object representation created by the binding application.
-This is not always the case; sufficiently complex data binders are capable of preserving 100% of the information in an XML document.
+Since XML is a document-oriented format and objects are (usually) not document-oriented, simple XML data binding mappings may ignore some of the structural information embedded in an XML document.
+Specifically, information such as comments, XML entity references, and sibling order may not be preserved in the object representation created by the binding application.
+However, this is not always the case; sufficiently powerful XML data binding tools are capable of preserving 100% of the information stored in an XML document.

-Similarly, since objects in computer memory are not inherently sequential, and may include links to other objects (including self-referential links), XML data binding mappings often have difficulty preserving all the information about an object when it is marshalled to XML.
+Similarly, since objects residing in computer memory are not inherently sequentially stored, and may include links to other objects (including self-referential links), simple XML data binding mappings may not be capable of preserving all the information about an object when it is marshalled to XML.
+However, sufficiently powerful data binding tools perform graph structure analysis on objects residing in memory to marshall (cyclic) object graph structures in XML by utilizing standard XML reference attributes.

 Alternatives

-An alternative approach to automatic data binding relies instead on hand-crafted XPath expressions that extract the data from XML.
-This approach has a number of benefits.
-First, the data binding code only needs proximate knowledge (e.g., topology, tag names, etc.) of the XML tree structure, which developers can determine by looking at the XML data; XML schemas are no longer mandatory.
+An alternative approach to automatic data binding relies instead on hand-crafted XPath expressions that extract data from XML.
+This approach has some benefits but also has some drawbacks.
+First, the approach only needs proximate knowledge (e.g., topology, tag names, etc.) of the XML tree structure, which developers can determine by looking at the XML data.
 Furthermore, XPath allows the application to bind the relevant data items and filter out everything else, avoiding the unnecessary processing that would be required to completely unmarshall the entire XML document.
 The drawback of this approach is the lack of automation in implementing the object model and XPath expressions.
-Instead the application developers have to create these artifacts manually.
+Instead, the application developers have to create these artifacts manually, which is time-consuming, potentially error-prone, and hampers application maintenance when XML schemas and XML content models are updated.
+Another drawback is the lack of XML schema verification, which XML data bindings typically apply automatically during unmarshalling.
+Schema validity is typically required in secure applications.

 Data binding in general

-One of XML data binding's strengths is the ability to un/serialize objects across programs, languages, and platforms.
+One of XML data binding's strengths is the ability to deserialize objects across programs, languages, and platforms.
 You can dump a time series of structured objects from a datalogger written in C (programming language) on an embedded processor, bring it across the network to process in Perl and finally visualize in Octave.
 The structure and the data remain consistent and coherent throughout the journey, and no custom formats or parsing is required.
 This is not unique to XML.
-YAML, for example, is emerging as a powerful data binding alternative to XML.
+YAML, for example, is emerging as a powerful data-binding alternative to XML.
 JSON (which can be regarded as a subset of YAML) is often suitable for lightweight or restricted applications.